-Rosam, Jimack and Mullis \cite{Rosam2007} used an adaptive SBDF2 algorithm to study a problem in binary alloy solidification.
-In their Figure 4, they appear to show time-steps stabilizing to a constant value (i.e. thresholding), but the reason is not given: they report that it is related to the tolerance set in the adaptive time-stepper.
-We did not find such an phenomenon when we varied the tolerance; we found the same limiting time-step size $dt_\infty$.
+When the VSSBDF2 adaptive time-stepper is taking (essentially) constant time steps it is effectively an SBDF2 time-stepper with time-steps equal to $dt_\infty$.
+For for this reason, to try and understand the unexpected behaviour of the VSSBDF2 adaptive time-stepper, we perform a stability analysis of the SBDF2 scheme linearized about the steady-state solution.
+A significant challenge is that the linearized scheme cannot be reduced via diagonalization to a study of the scheme's behaviour for a single linear ODE.

-In this work, we perform a stability analysis of the SBDF2 scheme linearized about the steady state solution.
-We demonstrate that the linearized scheme\footnote{There are articles in which an ODE or PDE is rewritten in a way that makes a certain numerical schemes perform better.
-For example, $u_t = u \, u_x$ would be ``linearized'' by being written as $u_t = \alpha \, u_x + (u-\alpha) \, u_x$, the time-stepping scheme would treat the $\alpha \, u_x$ term implicitly and the $ (u-\alpha) \, u_x$ term explicitly, and by choosing $\alpha$ carefully, good things happen.
-This is not the type of linearization we're referring to.} is conditionally stable with a stability threshold $dt^*$.
-We present simulations demonstrating that $dt_\infty = dt^*$; this suggests the VSSBDF2 adaptive time-stepper is finding the stability threshold.
-Depending on the physical parameter values, when $dt = dt^*$ there's one one eigenvector with eigenvalue $-1$ or there's a pair of eigenvectors with complex eigenvalues of magnitude $1$.
-The eigenvectors are not highly oscillatory and when performing the stability analysis using different spatial discretizations we find that the stability threshold, $dt^*$, does not change significantly.
-Specifically, $dt^*$ doesn't go to zero as $dx$ goes to zero; this shows that the conditional stability is not of ``diffusive type'' in which high frequencies can grow exponentially in time if $dt$ is too large.
+We demonstrate that the linearized scheme is conditionally stable with a stability restriction $dt^*$.
+Depending on the physical parameter values, when $dt = dt^*$, either there is one eigenvector with eigenvalue $-1$ or there is a pair of eigenvectors with complex eigenvalues of magnitude $1$.
+The eigenvectors are not highly oscillatory and, when performing the stability analysis using different spatial discretizations, we find that the stability restriction, $dt^*$, does not change significantly.
+Specifically, $dt^*$ does not go to zero as $dx$ goes to zero; this shows that the conditional stability is not of ``diffusive type'' in which high frequencies can grow exponentially in time if $dt$ is too large.

-The observed conditional stability is problem-specific.
-We used the VSSBDF2 adaptive time-steppers on several dissipative systems that had non-trivial steady states and found that simple systems such as reaction diffusion equations did not have asymptotically stable steady states which yielded conditionally stable schemes when the SBDF2 scheme was linearized about them.
-We did find that toy models of the PNP-BDF system did have steady states which yielded conditionally stable schemes when the SBDF2 scheme was linearized about them \cite{YanThesis}.